comicsfct/OncoHIT/README.md

 For PhyloWGS we also integrate purity and tumor cell fraction information from Absolute (Carter et al., 2015).
 We first run the absolute script on each sample, using the copy number estimates from cnvkit.
 We then aggregate the absolute results for all samples, using another specific script.

-As an extra, we also include scripts to calculate other measures of heterogeneity.
+We also include scripts to calculate other measures of heterogeneity.
 This includes very simple measures of tumor mutation burden using SNVs or CNVs.
 We also provide a script to estimate the Tumor Heterogeneity index TH (Oh et al., 2018) and the MATH score (Mroz er al., 2015).

 Finally, we also include a script to process somatic variants and copy number variants from one (or several samples) to be used with pyclone-vi (Gillis and Roth, 2020).